MCUdude/MajorCore/README.md

 * After installation is complete close the **Boards Manager** window.

 #### Manual Installation
 Click on the "Download ZIP" button.
-Exctract the ZIP file, and move the extracted folder to the location "**~/Documents/Arduino/hardware**".
+Extract the ZIP file, and move the extracted folder to the location "**~/Documents/Arduino/hardware**".
 Create the "hardware" folder if it doesn't exist.
 Open Arduino IDE, and a new category in the boards menu called "MajorCore" will show up.

 #### PlatformIO
-[PlatformIO](http://platformio.org) is an open source ecosystem for IoT development and supports MajorCore.
+[PlatformIO](http://platformio.org) is an open-source ecosystem for IoT and embedded systems, and supports MajorCore.

 **See [PlatformIO.md](https://github.com/MCUdude/MajorCore/blob/master/PlatformIO.md) for more information.**

 ## Getting started with MajorCore
-Ok, so you're downloaded and installed MajorCore, but do I get the wheels spinning?
-Here's a quick start guide:
 * Hook up your microcontroller as shown in the [pinout diagram](#pinout).
   - If you're not planning to use the bootloader (uploading code using a USB to serial adapter), the FTDI header and the 100 nF capacitor on the reset pin can be omitted.
-* Open the **Tools > Board** menu item, and select a MajorCore compatible microcontroller.
+* Open the **Tools > Board** menu item, select **MajorCore** and select your preferred target.
-* You can select at what voltage the microcontroller will shut down at by changing the *BOD setting*.
+* You can select at what voltage the microcontroller will shut down by changing the *BOD setting*.
 Read more about BOD [here](#bod-option).
-* Select your prefered clock frequency. **16 MHz** is standard on most Arduino boards.
+* Select your preferred clock frequency. **16 MHz** is standard on most Arduino boards.
 * Select what kind of programmer you're using under the **Programmers** menu.
 * Hit **Burn Bootloader**.
-If an LED is connected to pin PB0, it should flash twice every second.
-* Now that the correct fuse settings is sat and the bootloader burnt, you can upload your code in two ways:
+The LED pin will *not* toggle after the bootloader has been loaded.
-  - Disconnect your programmer tool, and connect a USB to serial adapter to the microcontroller, like shown in the [minimal setup circuit](#minimal-setup).
-Then select the correct serial port under the **Tools** menu, and click the **Upload** button.
-If you're getting some kind of timeout error, it means your RX and TX pins are swapped, or your auto reset circuity isn't working properly (the 100 nF capacitor on the reset line).
+* Disconnect the ISP programmer, and connect a USB to serial adapter to the target microcontroller shown in the [pinout diagram](#pinout).
+Select the correct serial port under the **Tools** menu, and click the **Upload** button.
+If you're getting a timeout error, it may be because the RX and TX pins are swapped, or the auto-reset circuit isn't working properly (the 100 nF capacitor and a 10k resistor on the reset line).
-  - Keep your programmer connected, and hold down the `shift` button while clicking **Upload**.
-This will erase the bootloader and upload your code using the programmer tool.

 Your code should now be running on your microcontroller!
-If you experience any issues related to bootloader burning or serial uploading, please create an issue on Github, so I can help you out.

 ## Wiring reference
-To extend this core's functionality a bit futher, I've added a few missing Wiring functions.
-As many of you know Arduino is based on Wiring, but that doesn't mean the Wiring development isnt active.
-These functions is used as "regular" Arduino functions, and there's no need to include an external library.<br/>
+To extend this core's functionality a bit further, I've added a few missing Wiring functions.
+As many of you know Arduino is based on Wiring, but that doesn't mean the Wiring development isn't active.
+These functions are used as "regular" Arduino functions, and there's no need to include an external library.<br/>
-I hope you find this useful, because they really are!
+I hope you find this useful because they really are!

 ### Function list
 * portMode()